Hello. just make sure you have Nomads travel insurance if you want to do this.

 check out this story on how these safaris can go very bad real quick.http://www.phuketgazette.net/archives/articles/2011/article9968.html

-if you need a Thailand hotel i book mine here for the best Thai deals http://www.thaihotels247.com/ almost 7 years agoAnswered by Tony Lawson via WorldNomads.com
+if you need a Thailand hotel i book mine here for the best Thai deals http://www.thaihotels247.com/ over 8 years agoAnswered by Tony Lawson via WorldNomads.com

 Oh jikes, read that article with fascination.
 Personally I don't have a good history of riding on animals.
 By their very nature animals are unpredictable.
 Besides my bad experience riding a horse in Ireland, I had an experience in Morrocco while reluctantly riding a camel in the Sahara.
 The camel attached to mine from behind panicked after its rider over balanced & fell off it.
 He was lucky he naturally rolled away from the camel & that it didn't trample him.
 My camel started getting agitated & they had to get me off it promptly.